 This means that the contents of the register in question is used as the argument, be it an integer, a length-type register, a token list variable or similar.
 The value is passed to the function as a braced token list.
-Can be applied to variables which have a $\langle var \rangle{use:N}$ function (other than floating points and boxes), and which therefore deliver a single "value".
+Can be applied to variables which have a $\langle var \rangle$ use:N function (other than boxes), and which therefore deliver a single "value".

-v Value of a register, constructed from a character string used as a command name.

-This is a combination of c and V which first constructs a control sequence from the argument and then passes the value of the resulting register to the function.
-Can be applied to variables which have a $\vert var \ single "value"$.

-x Fully-expanded token or braced token list.
+- \mathbf{v} Value of a register, constructed from a character string used as a command name. - This is a combination of c and V which first constructs a control sequence from the argument and then passes the value of the resulting register to the function.
+Can be applied to variables which have a $\langle var \rangle{use:N}$ function (other than boxes), and which therefore deliver a single "value". - e Fully-expanded token or braced token list.

-This means that the argument is expanded as in the replacement text of an \edef, and the expansion is passed to the function as a braced token list.
-Expansion takes place until only unexpandable tokens are left. x-type arguments cannot be nested.
+This means that the argument is expanded as in the replacement text of a \message, and the expansion is passed to the function as a braced token list.